OrienteerBAP/Orienteer-Guidebook/managing_classes.md

 *  Orienteer supports inheritance between classes, so, a class may have a parent class.
 *   Orienteer is a graph+document database, so, properties of a class may contain references to other documents.

-When you create or edit a class, you see this class's page.
-You can set class parameters on the **Configuration** tab.
+You can create or edit a class, you see this class's page.
+On the **Configuration** tab you can set class parameters.
 ##Configuration area

 * **Name** is the class name that will show on the **Schema** page.
 When giving a name to a class, follow the [Schema naming convention](https://github.com/OrienteerDW/Orienteer/wiki/Schema-naming-convention).